algobulls/algobulls_help_site/docs/member/marketplace.md

 [ ![Marketplace](imgs/mkt10.png "Click to Enlarge or Ctrl+Click to open in a new Tab") ](imgs/mkt10.png)

+The `Execute` button adds the strategy to your [Portfolio](portfolio.md) (Real Trading).

+You can further add this strategy to Backtesting and Papertrading using the [Manage Strategies](custom-strategies.md) menu from the Navigation bar.

 ## A look at the toolbar
 ---